tycrek/ass/.github/README.md

 The user system was overhauled in v0.14.0 to allow more features and flexibility.
 New fields on users include `admin`, `passhash`, `unid`, and `meta` (these will be documented more once the system is finalized).

+New installs will automatically generate a default user.
+Check the `auth.json` file for the token.
+You will use this for API requests and to authenticate within ShareX.

 ass will automatically convert your old `auth.json` to the new format. **Always backup your `auth.json` and `data.json` before updating**.
 By default, the original user (named `ass`) will be marked as an admin.
 Adding new users via `npm run new-token <username>` is currently not supported.
 Please see the API below for how to add a new user via the API.

-**Things still borked:**
+**Things still not added:**

-- Creating a default user on new installs
-- Creating/modifying/deleting users via the API
+- Modifying/deleting users via the API
 - The filewatcher that reloads `auth.json` when modified on CLI (to be changed in the future)

 ## Developer API